spacecloud-io/space-docs/content/microservices/eventing/custom-events/securing-custom-events.md

 ### Remove fields from the request

-This rule is used to remove certain fields from the request.
+This rule is used to remove certain fields from the event payload.
 This is especially helpful if you want to [protect certain fields from some operation](https://github.com/spaceuptech/space-cloud/issues/552).

-**Example:** Protect the `amount` field by removing it from the request if the remote endpoint is not called by an admin:
+**Example:** Protect the `amount` field by removing it from the event payload if the event is not queued by an admin:

 {{< highlight json >}}
 {